Inside the new South African Winter Love Island villa for 2020

 What’s new within the Love Island villa?

-The area has seen producers add a model new dressing room for the boys as they felt they didn’t have their very own devoted space like the women did after they had been preparing.
+The house has seen producers add a model new dressing room for the boys as they felt they didn’t have their very own devoted space like the women did once they had been preparing.

 “It was too cramped for them, getting ready at the bottom of the bedroom,” Spencer defined.